How Do I Know if I’m on the Right Financial Track? | Wealthsimple

 So, the first thing you should know is the stock market has historically grown at a higher rate than real estate.
 And if you think of your house as your retirement nest egg, then you'll have to figure out where you'll live.

-I'm going to move to Florida.
-Isn’t that where old people go?
+I'm going to move to Spain.
+Isn’t that where people go to retire?

-People who spend half the year in Florida tend to be people with the means to have multiple homes.
+People who spend half the year in Spain tend to be people with the means to have multiple homes.

 It might be stressful now, but you’re thinking smart!
 A big part of creating a roadmap is knowing the roadmap is going to change as you go through changes.